nemonik/Intellect/README.rst

 The interpreter, the rules engine, and the remainder of the code such as objects for conferring discrete network conditions, referred to as "facts", are also authored in Python.
-Python's approach to the object-orientated programming paradigm, where objects consist of data fields and methods, did not easily lend itself to describing "facts".
+Python's approach to the object-oriented programming paradigm, where objects consist of data fields and methods, did not easily lend itself to describing "facts".
 Because the data fields of a Python object referred to syntactically as "attributes" can and often are set on an